 Whether you see globalisation as an opportunity or a threat, or whether you simply want a clearer view of its complexities, this White Paper will be essential reading.

-Megatrends: Globalisation is available from the BSRIA Bookshop.
+Megatrends: Globalisation (redirects to UK site) is available from the BSRIA Bookshop.